ulrikstrid/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 ```

 Here:
-1. `multiplyBy2` is _private_ (in Solidity terms): we can't call it directly from outside of the contract.
+1. `multiplyBy2` is _private_ (in Solidity terms): we cannot call it directly from outside of the contract.
 2. `multiplyBy4` is _public:_ we can call it both from inside the contract and using the `%multiplyBy4` entrypoint.
-3. `%multiplyBy16` is _external:_ there is no function `multiplyBy16` in the contract so we can't call it from inside the source code, but there is an entrypoint `%multiplyBy16` encoded in the parameter, so we can use tezos-client or taquito to call it externally.
+3. `%multiplyBy16` is _external:_ there is no function `multiplyBy16` in the contract so we cannot call it from inside the source code, but there is an entrypoint `%multiplyBy16` encoded in the parameter, so we can use tezos-client or taquito to call it externally.

 There is no analog of `internal` methods in LIGO because LIGO contracts do not support inheritance.

 ## Lambdas

 In Tezos, you can accept _code_ as a parameter.
 Such functions that you can pass around are called _lambdas_ in functional languages.
-Let's say we want to support arbitrary mathematic operations with the counter value.
+Let us say that we want to support arbitrary mathematic operations with the counter value.
 We can just accept the intended formula as the parameter:

 ```
 type parameter =